LEO Lymphoma study participants

 How will the LEO study benefit me?

-While there is no direct benefit to you for participating in the LEO lymphoma study, data from the study help researchers gain a better understanding of what factors might lead to longer and better survival and survivorship in patients with non-Hodgkin's lymphoma.
+There's no direct benefit to individual participants in the LEO study.
+However, data from the study help researchers gain a better understanding of what factors might lead to longer and better survival and survivorship in people with non-Hodgkin lymphoma.

-The Mayo Clinic research team ultimately hopes to discover innovative methods to improve patient care and quality of life for people with lymphoma.
+The LEO research team ultimately hopes to discover innovative methods to improve care and quality of life for people with lymphoma.

 How long is the study?

-The study tracks each participant for their entire survivorship experience because we're interested in both short-term and long-term outcomes.
+Study researchers track each participant for their entire survivorship experience because we're interested in both short-term and long-term outcomes.
 Data analysis is ongoing.
-The study was extended and is currently funded through March 2026.
+The study was extended and funded through March 2026.

-Only the LEO lymphoma study personnel at Mayo Clinic know your identity, and each participating center can only view its own participants' information.
-Your identity isn't shared with any researcher outside of the study.
-Information learned about you through this study doesn't become part of your medical record.
+Only the LEO study personnel at Mayo Clinic know a participant's identity.
+Each study center can view only its own participants' information.
+Participant identity isn't shared with any researcher outside of the study.
+Information learned about participants through this study doesn't become part of their medical records.

-Yes.
-Participants must have been diagnosed within six months of enrollment to be eligible for participation in the LEO lymphoma study.
-Patients are eligible to participate regardless of their treatment status.
+Participants must have been diagnosed within six months of enrollment to be eligible for participation in the LEO study, regardless of their treatment status.

 Contact